oroinc/documentation/user_guide/data_management_grids.rst

 Grids
 =====

-Initially, a grid is an aggregated view of all the records of the same entity.
-Each row of a grid is one records, each column is one of the grid properties, and thus each cell displays a value of a property for a record. .
+A grid is an aggregated view of all the records within an entity.
+Each row of a grid is one record and each column is one of the grid properties.
+Thus, each cell displays a value of a property for a record.

 For example, you can open a grid of all the Contacts.